 A feast of delicious food

-Greece is known for their amazing food so be prepared to eat well.
+Greece is known for its amazing food so be prepared to eat well.
 There are many Greek recipes worth tasting and Kefalonia is an area that has long preserved the tradition of home cooking, ensuring that all of the food served on the island is unique and delicious.

 One of the best foods on the island is a fritter made of salt cod.
 There are several different variations of this dish, but the most common includes potatoes or bread crumbs along with olive oil, lemon juice, and some boiled salt cod of course.

 As the name suggests, Kefalotiri, a hard cheese that has the texture of a paste is made on the island.
 Kefalonia also produces its own feta cheese and the recipe has remained unchanged and heavily guarded for over 1000 years.

 Finally, the Robola and Mavrodaphne wines are well aged and made of local grapes on the island.
 Robola is originally from the region, and it’s been produced exactly the same way for hundreds of years.
 Not to mention that tasting the local food is also an excellent way to keep your Greek travel budget under control.